 Signature Aspects of Violins

-The signature aspects of hand made (or Svencino) instruments are all of the details that make them identifiable to the personal style and skill of any instrument maker.
+Signature aspects of hand, master or Svencino made instruments are all of the details that make them identifiable to the personal style and skill of any maker (or if you prefer, Luthier).

-In the case of master made instruments there are a few areas that are mainly used to identify and see the latter mentioned.
+In the case of master made instruments there are places where identity is seen from the latter mentioned.

 - The outline of an instrument also holds a lot of identifiable aspects.
 Although they are not always easy to see with an untrained eye, the easiest way of knowing and seeing this is by looking at the squar’ish or roundness of the top and lower bouts (the round areas).
 Often, although not a rule, Italian instruments will have nicely rounded bouts as opposed to German or Czechoslovakian instruments that seem to have ‘corners’ at the ‘shoulders’ of the upper and lower bouts.